-Although the exposed surfaces of teeth can be cleaned effectively with a manual toothbrush if care is taken, electric toothbrushes do offer certain advantages that cannot be duplicated in a regular brush.
+Although the exposed surfaces of teeth can be cleaned effectively with a manual toothbrush if care is taken, electric toothbrushes do offer certain advantages that cannot be duplicated in a manual brush.

 Electric toothbrushes are also great for people with arthritis, or other individuals whose limited dexterity may prevent effective brushing with a manual toothbrush.

 Be sure to talk to your dental professional about whether an electric toothbrush could improve your oral hygiene.
 And keep in mind that no matter how effective your brushing is, you still need to floss daily to prevent periodontal disease and the type of decay that arises between the teeth.